BahAilime/edtEPSI/README.md

 # EPSI Schedule Extractor

 This project allows you to extract your schedule for a given week from the EPSI school website.
-The website might not be the best, but this tool helps you grab the schedule data you need without hassle.

 ## Features